MrEnoX/mcafkbot/README.md

 3- Open index.js file and change host(server-ip) and username

-4- Done!
-You are ready to go
+4- Open start.bat file and bot will connect to your server and log all chat messages

+5- Done!